flowground/amazonaws-com-application-autoscaling-connector/README.md

 - API Key
 ## Actions

+### DeleteScalingPolicy
-### <p>Deletes the specified Application Auto Scaling scaling policy.</p> <p>Deleting a policy deletes the underlying alarm action, but does not delete the CloudWatch alarm associated with the scaling policy, even if it no longer has an associated action.</p> <p>To create a scaling policy or update an existing one, see <a>PutScalingPolicy</a>.</p>
+<blockquote><p>Deletes the specified Application Auto Scaling scaling policy.</p> <p>Deleting a policy deletes the underlying alarm action, but does not delete the CloudWatch alarm associated with the scaling policy, even if it no longer has an associated action.</p> <p>To create a scaling policy or update an existing one, see <a>PutScalingPolicy</a>.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_